b3-exmo/b3-exmo.github.io/docs/Book of Mormon/index.md

 If the Book of Mormon is meant to be evidence of [[Restoration|a fully restored]] church, it seems to leave a lot out.
 So much of the modern LDS church seems to be part of the Doctrine & Covenants, or the Pearl of Great Price.
 ### Pride cycle
-Pride precedeth the fall.
+*Pride precedeth the fall*.
 Pride comes from righteous living.
-Do you see a problem with this yet?
+Do you see a problem with this?
 "You should strive and try and live the gospel. but... when you do... here's what's going to happen."

 An awful lot of the Book of Mormon is what folks call the pride cycle: